Navy runs over South Florida 35-3; Perry joins elite company

 South Florida: The Bulls had won their previous two games, but that momentum came to a halt against the Midshipmen’s tenacious defense.
 South Florida now has to deal with the tougher portion of its schedule with four of five games against teams in the Top 25 or received votes.

 Navy: The Midshipmen have already surpassed their win total (three) from last season and are surging toward bowl-eligibility.
-The revamped defense under Newberry has taken some of the pressure off Perry and helped set the tone for this year’s success.
+The revamped defense under new coordinator Brian Newberry has taken some of the pressure off Perry and helped set the tone for this year’s success.

 UP NEXT